-- 1.1.
+1.1.
 GENERAL.
 The purpose of the CommScope Holding Company, Inc. Amended and Restated 2019 Long-Term Incentive Plan (the "Plan") is to promote the success, and enhance the value, of CommScope Holding Company, Inc. (the "Company"), by linking the personal interests of employees, officers, directors and consultants of the Company or any Affiliate (as defined below) to those of Company stockholders and by providing such persons with an incentive for outstanding performance.
 The Plan is further intended to provide flexibility to the Company in its ability to motivate, attract, and retain the services of employees, officers, directors and consultants upon whose judgment, interest, and special effort the successful conduct of the Company's operation is largely dependent.
-Accordingly, the Plan permits the grant of incentive awards from time to time to selected employees, officers, directors and consultants of the Company and its Affiliates. - 1.2 HISTORY.
+Accordingly, the Plan permits the grant of incentive awards from time to time to selected employees, officers, directors and consultants of the Company and its Affiliates.

+1.2.
+HISTORY.
 The Plan was originally adopted by the Board on May 8, 2019, and was approved by the stockholders of the Company on June 21, 2019.
 The Plan was amended and restated by the Board on February 19, 2020, and was approved by the stockholders of the Company on May 8, 2020.
 The Plan was further amended and restated by the Board on February 16, 2021, and was approved by the stockholders of the Company on May 7, 2021.
+The Plan was further amended and restated by the Board on February 16, 2022, and was approved by the stockholders of the Company on May 7, 2021.
 The Plan was further amended and restated by the Board on February 16, 2022, and was approved by the stockholders of the Company on May 6, 2022.
-The Plan was further amended and restated by the Board on February 22, 2023, contingent on approval of the stockholders of the Company on May 11, 2023.
+The Plan was further amended and restated by the Board on February 22, 2023, and was approved by the stockholders of the Company on May 11, 2023.
+The Plan was further amended and restated by the Board on February 28, 2024, contingent on approval of the stockholders of the Company on May 9, 2024.